Associate Professor, Musicology; Cross-Appointment, European Studies; Inaugural Provost Fellow (2019-2022)

 Research & Creative Activity

 - “German Opera in Mozart’s Vienna,” in Cambridge Companion to The Magic Flute, ed.
-Jessica Waldorff, (Cambridge: Cambridge University Press, under contract).
+Jessica Waldorff, (Cambridge: Cambridge University Press, forthcoming 2020).

 - “Analytical Encounters: Global Music Criticism and Enlightenment Ethnomusicology,” in Studies on a Global History of Music ed.
 Reinhard Strohm, (New York and London: Routledge, 2018), 42-60.